ucey-star/OneBank/README.md

 - Ensure you have the necessary API keys (e.g., OpenAI) configured in your environment variables
 - Update database configurations in the backend settings
+- Make sure your CORS settings in the backend allow requests from your frontend domain

+## Frontend Server Details

+The frontend is served using a Node.js Express server that handles all routes and redirects them to the React application.
+This ensures that directly accessing routes like `/signup` will work properly instead of resulting in 404 errors.

+The server.js file contains a simple Express configuration that:
+- Serves static files from the build directory
+- Redirects all routes to the React application's index.html
+- Handles proper routing for single-page applications

 ## Future Roadmap